 How Does Acute Respiratory Distress Syndrome – ARDS Damage Our Respiratory System?

 A healthy, efficiently operating set of lungs is designed to introduce and replenish oxygen to the blood in the body’s circulatory system so that this oxygen-rich blood can then be distributed throughout the body.
 This process is meant to occur at a point where the smallest blood vessels of the lungs (the bronchiole) meet the minute air sacs in the lungs (the alveoli).
-If all is working properly, there are membranes in place that will allow oxygen to pass through into the blood and at the same time will keep blood from entering the lungs via the alveoli.
-When ARDS has damaged the body, these membranes become faulty due to the pressure of blood that builds up in the alveoli, and the system breaks down causing severe respiratory distress.
-This in turn damages the entire body by depriving it of enough life-giving oxygen.
+If all is working correctly, there are membranes in place that will allow oxygen to pass through into the blood and, at the same time, will keep blood from entering the lungs via the alveoli.
+When ARDS has damaged the body, these membranes become faulty due to the pressure of blood that builds up in the alveoli, and the system breaks down, causing severe respiratory distress.
+In turn, damages to the entire body may happen by depriving it of enough life-giving oxygen.

 Acute respiratory distress syndrome – ARDS demands immediate attention, especially since it often hits people who are already critically ill or injured.
-It can often be reversed, although it takes time for ARDS victims to return to full lung function and complete respiratory health.
-In about 25-40% of cases, acute respiratory distress syndrome is fatal because the body cannot survive such an acute blow to the respiratory system – particularly if other unhealthy conditions are present as well.
+Reversal can happen, although it takes time for ARDS victims to return to full lung function and complete respiratory health.
+In about 25-40% of cases, acute respiratory distress syndrome is fatal because the body cannot survive such a severe blow to the respiratory system – mainly if other unhealthy conditions are present as well.

 What Are The Symptoms of Acute Respiratory Distress Syndrome – ARDS?

 Severe shortness of breath is the most common indicator that one may have developed ARDS.
-This typically occurs within hours or days of the onset of ARDS, and should be watched out for in chronically ill people – especially if there are pre-existing respiratory issues — and trauma or injury victims.
+It typically occurs within hours or days of the onset of ARDS.
+It should be watched out for in chronically ill people – especially if there are pre-existing respiratory issues — and trauma or injury victims.
 Besides sudden shortness of breath, other signs of ARDS may include: